 (3) The limitation specified in 40 CFR 51.166(b)(15)(ii) shall not apply; and

 (4) Particulate matter PM2.5 significant levels set forth in 40 CFR 51.166(b)(23)(i) are incorporated by reference except as otherwise provided in this Rule.
 Sulfur dioxide (SO2) and nitrogen oxides (NOx) are precursors to PM2.5 in all attainment and unclassifiable areas.
-Volatile organic compounds and ammonia are not significant precursors to PM2.5.
+Volatile organic compounds are not significant precursors to PM2.5.

+(5) In 40 CFR 51.166(b)(49)(i)(a), starting January 1, 2011, in addition to PM10 and PM2.5, for particulate matter (PM), condensable particulate matter shall be accounted for in applicability determinations and in establishing emissions limitations for each of these regulated NSR pollutants in PSD permits.

 (c) All areas of the State are classified as Class II, except the following areas, which are designated as Class I:

 (1) Great Smoky Mountains National Park;